zack3241/bitwise-aggregation/README.md

 # bitwise-aggregation

-This package is built to allow users to quickly aggregate fact data into a set of aggregate fact data leveraging Spark's in-memory caching.
+This package is built to allow users to quickly aggregate fact data into a set of aggregate data leveraging Spark's in-memory caching.
 This is useful when dealing with large amounts of data in a large fact table or file which compressing to aggregates will speed up data exploration or processing.
 Doing bitwise aggregation allows you to compress data